Danyaas77/course_project_seb_2/docs/threat-model/P04-threat-model.md

 - Impact: Stored XSS or resource exhaustion due to oversized payloads.
 - Exploit path: Submit crafted names with HTML/JS or excessive length.

+<a id="f4"></a>
+### F4 — Unsafe file uploads
+- Impact: Path traversal or oversized payloads can lead to arbitrary file writes or DoS.
+- Exploit path: Upload crafted filenames like `../../etc/passwd` or large bodies without validation.

+<a id="f5"></a>
+### F5 — Outbound webhook abuse
+- Impact: SSRF or hung connections when calling external endpoints without allowlist or timeouts.
+- Exploit path: Point webhook URL to attacker-controlled host or slow endpoint, exhausting workers.

 ## Responses

 <a id="r1"></a>